-The Center of Research in Obesity and Cardiovascular Disease (COCVD) at the University of Kentucky offers pilot project grants through the Centers of Biomedical Research Excellence (COBRE).
-These pilot grants are intended to assist investigators new to this area of research to generate sufficient data in the research area of obesity and cardiovascular disease to be competitive for extramural funding.
-A focus on obesity-induced diseases (diabetes, cardiovascular) is required.
+The Center of Research in Obesity and Cardiovascular Diseases (COCVD) at the University of Kentucky offers pilot project grants through the Centers of Biomedical Research Excellence (COBRE).
+These pilot grants are intended to assist investigators to generate sufficient data in the research area of the relationship between obesity and cardiovascular disease, type 2 diabetes, cancer or neurodegenerative diseases, to be competitive for extramural funding.
 Junior faculty members are especially encouraged to apply.
 Please refer to the description of the overall COCVD program on the home page.

-Eligibility is limited to full-time regular, special and clinical title faculty as well as full time research faculty of the University of Kentucky.
+Eligibility is limited to full-time regular, special and clinical title faculty as well as full-time research faculty of the University of Kentucky.
+Junior faculty are encouraged to apply.
+Senior faculty with new projects of relevance to the COCVD are also eligible for pilot funding.
+Current and former key personnel on the COCVD COBRE are not eligible to apply.

 An expectation of support through this program is publication of supported pilot project research in a peer-reviewed journal and submission of a research proposal for consideration of funding.
-Supported investigators will also be expected to participate in COCVD meetings and will be required to submit an abstract and present in a poster and/or podium format at either the annual Obesity/Diabetes Research Day symposium or the annual Cardiovascular Research Day symposium or the annual COBRE EAC retreat.
-An annual progress report is also required.
+Supported investigators will also be expected to present a poster at the annual COCVD EAC review meeting and will be required to submit an abstract and present in a poster and/or podium format at either the annual Obesity/Diabetes Research Day symposium or the annual Cardiovascular Research Day symposium.
+An annual progress report is also required on May 1 of each year.

 Supported investigators will have full access to COCVD supported research cores.